instantiator/open-social-distributor/docs/index.md

 ## Scheduled posting

-This tool will also offers 2 ways to set up a scheduled posting service:
+This tool will also offer 2 ways to set up a scheduled posting service:

 1. As a service, running in Docker (in development)
 2. As a CloudFormation stack, running on AWS (in development)